Clinical Nutrition Admissions

 Beginning the Application Process

-The first step in applying is to complete an online application by March 1 before classes start in August.
-We’re not a part of the Academy of Nutrition and Dietetics’ computer matching system, so be sure to complete a UT Southwestern application.
+The first step in applying is to complete an online application by February 15, 2017.
+We’re not part of the Academy of Nutrition and Dietetics’ computer matching system, so be sure to complete a UT Southwestern application.

 When you submit your application, please mail us: